-Spotify for Artists: What spurred you to try the playlist submission tool?
+Spotify for Artists: What spurred you to try the playlist pitch tool?

 Katie McBride: In the past I had had a positive experience with Spotify playlisting, but the way my music had gotten on those playlists was random—I uploaded music and it happened to get featured.
 This time I wanted to make sure it was on their radar so I emailed a Spotify curator to pitch them the music.
 They let me know about the new playlist submission tool, which I then tried using the Spotify for Artists website.
 I was able to submit that song for consideration in a much more efficient way, and it worked to get the music on some great playlists.

-Why did you choose "Garden of Grá" as the track to submit?
+Why did you choose "Garden of Grá" as the track to pitch?

 I had released a few singles already, and then I was putting out the EP, and I think I just picked the last song I wanted to be a single.
 So it was the last song that I thought was the strongest as a standalone.

-When and how did you notice something had happened as a result of submitting?
+When and how did you notice something had happened as a result of pitching?

 I think I got an email.
 I use Spotify for Artists, and they send you a little notification there.
 It's a pretty significant boost when it happens.

-What playlist did "Garden of Grá" end up on via your submission?
+What playlist did "Garden of Grá" end up on via your pitch?

 I think it got on New Music Friday Canada and New Music Friday Iceland, which I loved.
 I was excited.
 It's really nice to get that boost.
 When that happens, it's such a wider audience you're able to reach.
 Especially if it's the right playlist, where you know the people gravitating toward it are likely to get into the rest of your music and go check it out.
 The Iceland thing was really cool, because I've always really loved Iceland, and I went on a trip there last year and love Sigur Rós.
 There's something about the fact that I got on this New Music Friday Iceland playlist.
 Especially with that song—it made sense to me.
 It made me happy, because now all of a sudden, all these Icelandic people are going to be able to listen to that song, driving around in Iceland.